Saniya Sethi

 178%

-increase in female nurses leaving the NHS from 2011 - 2018 due to unable to cope with the intense pressure
+increase in female nurses leaving the NHS from 2011 - 2018 due to being unable to cope with the intense pressure

 76%